Intelligent systems research

 Three Facts About Intelligent Systems in the Energy and Utility Industries

-55% of all energy companies are experimenting with intelligent systems ideas and technologies.
-However, only 40% of these are getting strong measurable returns.
+of all energy companies are experimenting with intelligent systems ideas and technologies.

-32% of executive leaders in energy see technology leading their strategy decisions, while 11% see themselves as visionary in the industry.
+of executive leaders in the energy industry see themselves as visionary.

 Characteristics of Intelligent Systems Success in the Energy and Utility Industries